sagar8080/data-fusion-engineering/README.md

 ## Analysis

+The combined data model is housed in the [combined_data_model](./analyze/combined_data_model.sql) file under the [analyze](./analyze/) section of the repository and contains the SQL query developed to frame this combined model.

 ### Combined Data Model

 - The `df_unified_crashes_model` table aggregates crash data, persons data, and vehicles data into a unified schema.